danielwellman/hexagonal_kata_java/NOTES.md

 * As I tried to implement this "leap birthday" story, I wondered: "Is it OK to implement this business logic in the adapter layer?"
 While it does seem like a domain concept, it does feel like it should be possible to prevent most adapter implementations from botching this case by creating a contract test.
+* An insight this morning: I'd been thinking that there was some implicit concept in Dates about "observed on", or some name that would map a day to one or two days for the current year.
+But when I thought about this, I realized that the logic to pick Feb 28th and 29th if the birthday was on the 29th *is application domain* specific -- for example, why not pick the 29th and 30th instead?
+This is implicit to the idea of birthdays in this app.

 ## Ideas